-- A. This section applies to the installation of a low permeability soil/bentonite cap at the former settling pond in areas where hotspots were excavated. - B. The cap thickness is 1 foot and the area of the cap anticipated to be replaced consists of two approximately 10 foot-diameter circles. - C. The performance standard for the cap is $1 \times 10^{-7}$ cm/s for hydraulic conductivity.
+- A. This section applies to the installation of a low permeability soil/bentonite cap at the former settling pond in areas where hotspots were excavated. - B. The cap thickness is 1 foot and the area of the cap anticipated to be replaced consists of two approximately 10 foot-diameter circles. - C. The performance standard for the cap is 1×10^{-7} cm/s for hydraulic conductivity.

-- A. Section 01 3300, Submittal Procedures - B. Section 02 6100, Removal and Disposal of Contaminated Soils - C. QMP, Quality Management Plan for the Environmental Programs Directorate - D. ENV-DO-207, Handling, Packaging, and Transporting Field Samples - E. SOP-06.09, Spade and Scoop Method for Collection of Soil Samples - F. ASTM D-698, Standard Test Methods for Laboratory Compaction Characteristics of Soil Using Standard Effort (12,400 ft-lbf/ft) - G. ASTM D-1557, Standard Test Methods for Laboratory Compaction Characteristics of Soil Using Modified Effort (56,000 ft-lbf/ft) - H. ASTM D-5084, Standard Test Methods for Measurement of Hydraulic Conductivity of Saturated Porous Materials Using a Flexible Wall Permeameter - I. ASTM D-5890, Standard Test Method for Swell Index of Clay Mineral Component of Geosynthetic Clay Liners
+- A. Section 01 3300, Submittal Procedures - B. Section 02 6100, Removal and Disposal of Contaminated Soils - C. ENV-QMP, Quality Management Plan for the Environmental Stewardship Division - D. ENV-DO-207, Handling, Packaging, and Transporting Field Samples - E. SOP-06.09, Spade and Scoop Method for Collection of Soil Samples - F. ASTM D-698, Standard Test Methods for Laboratory Compaction Characteristics of Soil Using Standard Effort (12,400 ft-lbf/ft3) - G. ASTM D-1557, Standard Test Methods for Laboratory Compaction Characteristics of Soil Using Modified Effort (56,000 ft-lbf/ft3) - H. ASTM D-5084, Standard Test Methods for Measurement of Hydraulic Conductivity of Saturated Porous Materials Using a Flexible Wall Permeameter - I. ASTM D-5890, Standard Test Method for Swell Index of Clay Mineral Component of Geosynthetic Clay Liners a free swell of at least 18 cc/2gm as measured by ASTM D-5890 and shall meet the following gradation requirements:

-A. The bentonite for the soil/bentonite cap shall be a free-flowing, high-swelling, granular sodium bentonite.
+A. The bentonite for the soil/bentonite cap shall be a free flowing, high swelling, granular sodium bentonite.
 Bentonite in fine powder form shall not be used due to loss from blowing dust.
 Bentonite shall be Envirogel 10 as manufactured by Wyo-Ben Inc. or Granular Bentonite 12/40 mesh manufactured by Black Hills Bentonite or equivalent.
-The bentonite shall have a free swell of at least 18 cc/2gm as measured by ASTM D-5890 and shall meet the following gradation requirements:
+The bentonite shall have